darrennguyen25/portfolio/README.md

 # Portfolio

-Built with Astro, TypeScript, Tailwind and Vercel Analytics.
+Built with Astro, TypeScript, and TailwindCSS